surftrips.co

 Frequently asked

-Dias Beach is a mixed break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Dias Beach is a mixed bottom, short hollow ledgy beach-break with powerful right-hand barrels, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Dias Beach